 Another logical transformation would be the rotation.
 By rotation we mean rotation around a point or a line.
 In 3D it is quite clear that rotation would occur around some given line.
 For example Earth rotates around its rotational axis.
 In 2D we could think about rotation around the origin or alternatively view 2D as a xy plane in 3D and thus the rotation would be around the z axis.

-The basic way of defining a rotation, given an coordinate system, would be around one of its axes.
+The basic way of defining a rotation, given a coordinate system, would be around one of its axes.
 Rotation around an arbitrary line would first rotate that arbitrary line to be aligned with one of the axes; then rotate around that axis and lastly reverse the initial rotation.
 Another way of defining a rotation around an arbitrary axis would be with the use of quaternions.

 As you can see, the transformed basis vectors would be $(a, b)$ and $(a', b')$.
 So what values are exactly those $a, b, a', b'$?